Rawlsian Assignments: Empirical Application

 \subsection{Comparison with the PS rule: individual preferences over assignments}

 Both the Rawlsian and the PS rules are sd-efficient.
-Therefore, it is never the case that all families prefer the assignment under one assignment over the other.
+Therefore, it is never the case that all families prefer one assignment to the other.
 In this section we compare, for each cooperative, the number of families that prefer the assignment of one rule over the other.
+We say that a family prefers the Rawlsian (PS) assignment to the PS (Rawlsian) assignment if the lottery the family receives in the first assignment sd-dominates the lottery in the second assignment.
+Obviously, there are families for whom neither assignment sd-dominates the other.
 Table \ref{comp} presents the results.
 For every cooperative, more families prefer their Rawlsian assignment to their PS assignment.
-Moreover, the average percentage of families that prefer their Rawlsian (PS) assignment over the PS (Rawlsian) assignment is 35\% (9\%).
+Moreover, the average percentage of families that prefer their Rawlsian (PS) assignment over the PS (Rawlsian) assignment is 35\% (9\%).\footnote{One may wonder if the Rawlsian allocation is always more popular than the PS allocation (that is, if the number of agents who prefer the former is always higher than the number of agents who prefer the latter).
+The example in Remark \ref{Rem_rank_eff} of the Online Appendix, Section \ref{rank}, shows that this is not the case.
+Indeed, in this problem, two agents prefer the PS assignment, one agent prefers the Rawlsian assignment, one agent obtains the same allocation, and one agent does not prefer either assignment based on stochastic dominance.}

+In addition, we also report in Table \ref{comp} the magnitude of these comparisons using expected ranks.
+For each agent $i$, we define the expected rank of agent $i$'s assignment under rule $m\in\{R,PS\}$ as